 Photo: David McKelvey / Wikimedia Commons

 Sapa is in the mountains of northern Vietnam, near the border with China.
 Rice fields and high peaks surround the town.
 The local people, including the Hmong and Dao ethnic groups, have lived here for generations.
 They grow rice and sell handmade crafts in the markets.
 The local cuisine includes grilled meats, hot soups, and sticky rice.
 The town has a relaxed pace, with small cafes and shops.
-It is one of the top places to visit in Vietnam for those who want to see the culture of ethnic minorities and the beauty of the mountains.
+It is one of the top places to travel in Vietnam in November for those who want to see the culture of ethnic minorities and the beauty of the mountains.

 Major Attractions: Fansipan Mountain, Cat Cat Village, Muong Hoa Valley